-Upon twenty-five (25) years worked an employee shall receive five (5) additional working days vacation as a one-time credit to the employee's vacation bank to be used within five (5) years.
+Upon the completion of twenty-five (25) years worked an employee shall receive five (5) additional working days vacation as a one-time credit to the employee's vacation bank to be used within five (5) years.
 The employee will receive the same credit following the completion of each additional five (5) years of employment with the City thereafter.

-11.3.2 Vacation - Absent from Work
+10.2 Vacation - Absent from Work

-For each period consisting of thirty (30) consecutive days an employee is absent from work in the year preceding their anniversary date in any year, there shall be deducted from the vacation pay, to which they would otherwise be entitled in the succeeding year, one twelfth (1/12) of the vacation pay, provided that for this purpose, time spent on vacation for which the employee is paid under this Article, or time spent on leave because of sickness or accident for up to one hundred and eighty (180) days shall be considered as time worked.
+For each period consisting of thirty (30) consecutive days an employee is absent from work in the year preceding their anniversary date in any year, shall be deducted from the vacation pay, to which they would otherwise be entitled in the succeeding year, one twelfth (1/12) of the vacation pay, provided that for this purpose, time spent on vacation for which the employee is paid under this Article, or time spent on leave because of sickness or accident for up to one hundred and eighty (180) days shall be considered as time worked.

-11.3.3 Vacation and WCB Benefits
+10.3 Vacation and WorkSafeBC Benefits

-An employee who receives W.C.B. benefits will not receive more than 52 weeks pay in a 52-week period from the combination of W.C.B. payments and accrued vacation entitlement.
-An employee who exhausts their sick leave bank under 13.1.4 and 13.1.11(d) will be entitled to use any accrued vacation benefits.
+An employee who WorkSafeBC benefits will not receive more than 52 weeks pay in a 52-week period from the combination of WorkSafeBC. payments and accrued vacation entitlement.
+An employee who exhausts their sick leave bank under Article 11.13 and 11.20 will be entitled to use any accrued vacation benefits.

-11.3.4 Anniversary - Vacation Completion
+10.4 Anniversary - Vacation Completion